rstudio/master-the-tidyverse-solutions/README.md

-# master-the-tidyverse-solutions
+# Solutions

-Solutions for exercises in Master the Tidyverse
+These files contain solutions to the exercises in [Master the Tidyverse](https://github.com/rstudio/master-the-tidyverse).